-If additional funds are raised through issuances of equity or convertible debt securities, existing shareholders could suffer significant dilution, and any new equity securities issued could have rights, preferences and privileges superior to those of holders of Common Shares.
-The Company's articles permit the issuance of an unlimited number of Common Shares, and shareholders will have no pre-emptive rights in connection with such further issuance.
+If additional funds are raised through issuances of equity or convertible debt securities, existing shareholders could suffer significant dilution, and any new equity securities issued could have rights, preferences and privileges superior to those of holders of Subordinated Voting Shares.
+The Company's articles permit the issuance of an unlimited number of Subordinated Voting Shares, and shareholders will have no pre-emptive rights in connection with such further issuance.
 The directors of the Company have discretion to determine the price and the terms of issue of further issuances.
-Moreover, additional Common Shares will be issued by the Company on the exercise of options under the Stock Option Plan and upon the exercise of outstanding Warrants.
-In addition, from time to time, the Company may enter into transactions to acquire assets or the shares of other companies.
-These transactions may be financed wholly or partially with debt, which may temporarily increase the Company's debt levels above industry standards.
+Moreover, additional Subordinated Voting Shares will be issued by the Company on the exercise of options under the Stock Option Plan and upon the exercise of outstanding Warrants.
+In addition, from time to time, the Company may enter into transactions to acquire assets or the shares of other company's debt levels above industry standards.
 Any debt financing secured in the future could involve restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for the Company to obtain additional capital and to pursue business opportunities, including potential acquisitions.
 The Company may require additional financing to fund its operations to the point where it is generating positive cash flows.
 Negative cash flow may restrict the Company's ability to pursue its business objectives.